-Use a painter’s tape to secure the fabric to the hoop so it doesn’t move at all.
+Use painter’s tape to secure the fabric to the hoop so it doesn’t move at all.

-Step 4 – run the next step of the half square triangles design which are CUTTING lines
+Step 4 – run the next step of the half-square triangles design which is CUTTING lines

-For this step use regular polyester embroidery thread of contrast colors to the fabric.
+For this step use regular polyester embroidery thread of contrasting colors to the fabric.

 My fabric is yellow so the red color for the cutting lines seems good.